 Dear loyal readers:

-After nearly three years of blogging at American Healthcare, I’m fresh out of inspiration.
-It’s time for a several-month break and for a chance to consider things other than capitation, management and healthcare policy.
+After nearly three years of blogging at American Healthcare, it’s time for a several-month break and for a chance to work on other things.

 For most of my childhood our next door neighbor, Nick, ran a niche sports magazine from his home.
 Trained as an architect at the University of Toronto, Nick went on to work (for only a couple of miserable years) as an municipal architect with the city before dedicating himself full-time to sports.